microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 $policyassignmentid = "<your policy assignment id>"

 #This are the definition IDs for the ChangeTracking initiative - it will be the same worldwide until this initiative is changed
+#You can find the definition IDs for a policy from the initiative by clicking on the policy itself.

 $defID = "/providers/Microsoft.Authorization/policyDefinitions/a7acfae7-9497-4a3f-a3b5-a16a50abbe2f", `
 "/providers/Microsoft.Authorization/policyDefinitions/09a1f130-7697-42bc-8d84-8a9ea17e5187", `
 "/providers/Microsoft.Authorization/policyDefinitions/4bb303db-d051-4099-95d2-e3e1428a4cd5", `